Gaston Thierry

-Gaston Thierry (born 17 July 1866 in Munich, † 16 September 1904 near Mubi) was a German officer and civil servant in Togo and Cameroon.
+Gaston Thierry (17 July 1866 – 16 September 1904) was a German officer and civil servant in Togo and Cameroon.

 Life

 Thierry was the son of a tradesman.
 After attending the Gymnasium, he joined the Infantry Regiment No. 88 in 1886.
 In the same year, he became Portepee-Fähnrich (ensign with sword-knot) and in 1887 Sekondeleutnant (second lieutenant).
 In 1891 he retired from the army and became a member of the First See-Bataillon.
 In 1894, after the suppression of the mutiny of the police force, he was temporarily ordered to Cameroon.
 In 1894 he was promoted to first lieutenant.
 He resigned on 12 September 1895 from the Marine Infantry and entered into the Grenadier Regiment of King Frederick William II (1st Silesian) No. 10.

-In June 1896 he was made à la suite of the regiment and ordered to serve at the Foreign Office.
-Thierry was first used in German-Togo, where he served as station director of Sansanné-Mango and district manager in Yendi, and was involved in the occupation of the north.
-He led several military expeditions against local communities, including the Kabiye in January 1898 together with Hermann Kersting and Valentin von Massow, and one against the Moba in 1899.
+In June 1896 he was made à la suite of the regiment and ordered to serve at the Colonial Department of the Imperial Foreign Office.
+Thierry was first sent to German-Togo, where he served as station director of Sansanné-Mango and district manager in Yendi, and was involved in the occupation of the north.
+He led and co-led several military expeditions against local communities, including the 1896 conquest of Dagbon and the Battle of Adibo, a triple expedition against the Kabiye in January 1898 together with Hermann Kersting and Valentin von Massow, and one against the Moba in 1899.

+In late 1897, he ordered his troops to shoot down the Anufo leader of Sansanné-Mango, Biema Asabiè.
+Thierry had accused Biema Asabiè of having signed a treaty with the French and had arrested him despite King Biema's denial of those charges.

-In 1902 he was transferred to the German colonial territory in Cameroon, stationed first in Victoria and after his promotion to captain (12 September 1902) in 1903 was appointed head of the station in Yaoundé.
-In 1903 he accompanied Governor Jesko von Puttkamer on his trip to Chad and on this occasion was appointed first Resident of the colonial province of Adamawa on 20 September 1903.
+In 1900, Thierry was accused by the Governor of German Togoland of poor management of the station's expenses and reckless diplomacy with the neighbouring French colonialists.
+In addition the governor wrote:"Thierry's main activity consisted in leading the life of some kind of mercenary, repeatedly absconding from the station for many months and undertaking one punitive expedition after another, resulting in abundant spoils of war which provided the basis for his business."The Governor dismissed him from his function as head of station in Sansanné-Mango and in 1902, after his home leave, Thierry was transferred to the German colonial territory in Cameroon, stationed first in Victoria and, after his promotion to captain (12 September 1902), he was appointed head of the station in Yaoundé.
+In 1903 he accompanied Governor Jesko von Puttkamer on his trip to Lake Chad and on this occasion was appointed first Resident of the colonial province of Adamawa on 20 September 1903.